taaheer/my-works/drafts/why-am-i-like-this/en.md

 He made call to his **boss** asking for leaves (with lies of course).
 First he took her to his home where my mother met with my **uncle** (father's brother) **aunt** (father's brother's wife).

-Then they leave for my mother's village.
-Upon arrival my **grandma** (mom's mother) and **uncles** (mom's brothers) were happy and crying as they thought they lost her.
+Then they left for my mother’s village.
+Upon arrival my grandma (mom’s mother) and uncles (mom’s brothers) were happy and crying as they thought they lost her.

-Next day many **villagers** came to see my father as it was first time in their village that someone from city bring back a girl from their village safely as they only heard bad thing happening with village girls.
+Next day many villagers came to see my father as it was first time in their village that someone from city bring back a girl of their village safely as they only heard bad thing happening to village girls.

-My father came back after few months when my aunt (father's brother's wife) suggest him marry the woman he brought with few months ago.
+My father came back after few months when my aunt (father’s brother’s wife) suggest him marry the woman he brought with few months ago.

-He put that proposal in front of grandma (mom's mother) and everyone accepted it.
+He put that proposal in front of grandma (mom’s mother) and everyone accepted it.

 Both got married but they had different intentions behind marriage.

-My father married, thought that she is naive village girl and I saved her, she would be grateful and do everything I will say.
+My father married, thought that she is just a **naive**, **illiterate** **village girl** and I saved her, she would be grateful and do everything I will say.

-My mother married, thinking he just an old man who will die eventually or I leave left him after few months.
+My mother married, thinking he just an **old man** who will die eventually or I leave left him after few months after getting bored of him.

-And she would but she didn't because I was born.
-She didn't expect that she was pregnant and got to know that along with everyone.
+And she would but she didn’t because I was about to born.
+She didn’t expected that she was **pregnant** and got to know that along with everyone.

-Whenever she is **drunk** (yes, my mother is **alcoholic**) and had verbal fight with my father, she say to that she would have left but stopped because of me, she even said if she knew that she was pregnant before anyone else, she would **aborted me** secretly.
+Whenever she is drunk (yes, my mother is **alcoholic**) and had verbal fight with my father, she would say to me that she would have left but stopped because of me, she even said if she knew that she was pregnant before anyone else, she would aborted me secretly.

-Now you tell me, is this love marriage?
-Because I don't think so yet I claim because that's easy it is than explaining this monstrosity.
+Now you tell me, is this **love marriage**?
+Because I don’t think so yet I claim because that’s easy to say than explaining this **monstrosity**.

 ## Birth
 You probably don't remember your own birth (I hope you don't otherwise you would be divine) and neither do I. But your parents, relatives must have told you stories what really has happened.
 They must have told you everyone was happy, each of your family members hold you one by one and might kiss your forehead, introduce themselves to you even you are not in state of understanding anything.